Alfred Van Santvoord

-"Commodore" Alfred Van Santvoord (January 23, 1819 – July 20, 1901) was a wealthy American businessman who made his fortune running steamboat lines.
+Alfred Van Santvoord (January 23, 1819 – July 20, 1901) was a wealthy American businessman who made his fortune running steamboat lines.

 Early life

 Alfred was born in Utica, New York on January 23, 1819.
 He was the son of Sarah (née Hitchcock) Van Santvoord (1786–1878) and Abraham Cornelius Van Santvoord (1784–1858), who had provided munitions during the War of 1812 to the troops of Captain Thomas Macdonough on Lake Champlain, and thus played a major role in the American victory at the Battle of Plattsburgh.
 After the war, Abram Van Santvoord became one of the first boatmen on the Erie Canal.
 His brother was Cornelius Van Santvoord.

 His father moved the family to Rochester, New York in 1821, and later to Albany, New York, then to Jersey City, New Jersey.

 Career

 The Peacemakers (1868) by George Peter Alexander Healy depicts William Tecumseh Sherman, Ulysses S. Grant, Abraham Lincoln, and David Dixon Porter on board the River Queen, a steamboat owned by Alfred Van Santvoord.

 Following a common school education in Albany, Alfred Van Santvoord became a clerk for his father, and later obtained an interest in his father's business.
 Together, the Van Santvoords ran boats on the Erie Canal and the Hudson River.
 His father also had a joint interest with Daniel Drew and Isaac Newton in the People's Line, which ran passenger boat service on the Hudson River.

 After his father's death, Van Santvoord purchased a number of steamboats and launched the Albany Day Line, which also offered transportation to passengers.
 Van Santvoord also came to own several freight-towing boats, which eventually became the Hudson River Day Line.

 During the American Civil War, Van Santvoord chartered several of his boats to the Union.
 One of Van Santvoord's boats, the River Queen served as Major General Benjamin Franklin Butler's headquarters.
 The River Queen served as the site of the Hampton Roads Conference in 1865.
 President of the United States Abraham Lincoln traveled on the River Queen often during the Civil War.

 Although he never sought political office, after the Civil War, Van Santvoord was influential with Thurlow Weed.
 He was well known in business circles, and was a friend of William Henry Vanderbilt.
 Van Santvoord was one of the organizers of the Lincoln National Bank and the Lincoln Safe Deposit Company.
 He was a director of the Delaware and Hudson Railway, the Albany and Susquehanna Railroad, the Catskill Mountain Railroad, the Chicago, Milwaukee & St. Paul Railway, and the United New Jersey Railroad and Canal Company.
 Upon his death, his son-in-law Eben Olcott became president of The Day Line.